KlasafGeijerstam/distributed_hash_table/files/specification/README.md

 **Required functionality:**
 * The network should work with 1 or 2 nodes.
-* Nodes do not have to support leaving.
+* Nodes do not have to support the leaving procedure.
-* All VAL-PDUs.
+* `VAL_REMOVE` does not have to be supported.

 ### 5DV213